hyperledger/besu-docs/docs/public-networks/concepts/node-sync.md

 genesis block, it syncs from a specific checkpoint block configured in the [Besu genesis file](genesis-file.md).

 :::info important
-When you perform a fresh Checkpoint sync, Besu deletes the full pre-merge PoW blocks instead of retaining the headers (unlike Snap sync, which preserves the headers by default).
-If you need those block bodies, use Snap sync.
+When you run a fresh checkpoint sync, Besu skips all pre-merge PoW blocks and discards their headers.
+If you need the headers, use Snap sync.
+If you need the block bodies, use Snap sync with [`--snapsync-synchronizer-pre-checkpoint-headers-only-enabled`](../reference/cli/options.md#snapsync-synchronizer-pre-checkpoint-headers-only-enabled) set to `false`
 :::

 Ethereum Mainnet, Holesky, and Ephemery testnet configurations already define default checkpoints, so you